eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

 ## Configuration file location

 There are several configuration files that can affect the configuration of the Ceylon tool chain.
 They go from least specific at the level of the system itself which affect all projects and all users to most specific at the level of a single project affecting only that project.

-The first configuration file that gets read is the one at the system level which on Linux and Mac OS is `/etc/ceylon/config` and on (modern) Windows something like `C:\ProgramData\ceylon\config`.
+The first configuration file that gets read is the one at the system level which:

+- on Linux and Mac OS is `/etc/ceylon/config`, and
+- on (modern) Windows something like `C:\ProgramData\ceylon\config`.

-After that comes the user's own configuration file which holds those values that only apply to that specific user.
-On Linux it is `/home/<username>/.ceylon/config`, on Mac OS it is `/Users/<username>/.ceylon/config` and on (modern) Windows it is something like `C:\Users\<username>\.ceylon\config`.
+After that comes the user's own configuration file which holds those values which only apply to that specific user:

+- on Linux it is `/home/<username>/.ceylon/config`,
+- on Mac OS it is `/Users/<username>/.ceylon/config`, and
+- on (modern) Windows it is something like `C:\Users\<username>\.ceylon\config`.

-And finally comes the most specific configuration file which is located in a subfolder of the current working directory: `.ceylon/config`.
-This means it depends on where you are executing the `ceylon` command from!
-(When using an IDE the current working directory is the project folder itself)
+Finally comes the most specific configuration file which is located in a subfolder of the current working directory: `.ceylon/config`.
+This means it depends on the working directory where you are executing the `ceylon` command!
+(When using an IDE the current working directory is the project folder itself.)

 Now in reality it's a bit more complex than this, because before reading that local file Ceylon will first see if a configuration file exists in the `.ceylon` folder of the *parent* folder of the current working directory.
-And before reading *that* one it will see if one exists in *its* parent folder etc etc all the way up to the root of the file system (it will ignore the user's and system configurtation files if it happens to encounter thme while traversing the file ssytem).
+And before reading *that* one it will see if one exists in *its* parent folder, etc, etc, all the way up to the root of the file system (it will ignore the user's and system configurtation files if it happens to encounter them while traversing the file ssytem).
 This provides us with the possibility to set configuration options for a group of projects.

 ## Configuration file structure